 Kim Kaminski, Registrar

-Because Elmwood Park borders several towns, the District is diligent in ensuring that only students who are Elmwood Park residents enroll in its public schools.
+Elmwood Park borders several municipalities, so the District is diligent in ensuring that only students who are Elmwood Park residents enroll in its public schools.

 Parents/legal custodians must provide documentary proof of residency every year, regardless of how many years they have lived in Elmwood Park.